inksharedsolutions/robertoperez/src/markdown-pages/terms-and-condition.md

 ---
   title: "Terms And Conditions"
   date : "07-24-2019"
-  author: "Roberto Perez"
+  author: "Roberto Pérez"
 ---

-Roberto Perez offers this Web site, including all information, software, products and services available from this Web site or offered as part of or in conjunction with this Web site (the “Website”), to you, the user, conditioned upon your acceptance of all of the terms, conditions, policies and notices stated here.
-Roberto Perez reserves the right to make changes to these Terms and Conditions immediately by posting the changed Terms and Conditions in this location.
+Roberto Pérez offers this Web site, including all information, software, products and services available from this Web site or offered as part of or in conjunction with this Web site (the “Website”), to you, the user, conditioned upon your acceptance of all of the terms, conditions, policies and notices stated here.
+Roberto Pérez reserves the right to make changes to these Terms and Conditions immediately by posting the changed Terms and Conditions in this location.

-Your continued use of the Web site constitutes your agreement to all such terms, conditions and notices, and any changes to the Terms and Conditions made by Roberto Perez .
+Your continued use of the Web site constitutes your agreement to all such terms, conditions and notices, and any changes to the Terms and Conditions made by Roberto Pérez .

 The term ‘us’ or ‘we’ refers to the owner of the website.
 The term ‘you’ refers to the user or viewer of our website.

 The use of this website is subject to the following terms of use:

 Use the website at your own risk.
 This website is provided to you “as is,” without warranty of any kind either express or implied.
-Neither Roberto Perez nor its employees, agents, third-party information providers, merchants, licensors or the like warrant that the Web site or its operation will be accurate, reliable, uninterrupted or error-free.
-No agent or representative has the authority to create any warranty regarding the Web site on behalf of Roberto Perez .
-Roberto Perez reserves the right to change or discontinue at any time
+Neither Roberto Pérez nor its employees, agents, third-party information providers, merchants, licensors or the like warrant that the Web site or its operation will be accurate, reliable, uninterrupted or error-free.
+No agent or representative has the authority to create any warranty regarding the Web site on behalf of Roberto Pérez .
+Roberto Pérez reserves the right to change or discontinue at any time

 ##Exclusion of Liability